blue-luke/ts-course/README.md

 Next, you may work through the [`01_typescript/`](01_typescript) directory to get started with the Typescript, unless you know it already.

+Much will be confusing for months, like k8s experience We'll start with an existing project, many files.
+The reflects how devs encounter codebases in industry, ie rarely from scratch

 After this, work on the project below.

 > # Real-time Crypto Prices using NestJS and Angular